 Retained Placenta Medical Negligence Compensation Guide – Placenta left in after birth negligence claims

-A retained placenta can be a serious and potentially even life-threatening condition, due to associated hemorrhaging (serious blood loss).
-In most births the placenta and the associated membranes will be delivered just after the baby.
+A retained placenta can be a serious and potentially even life-threatening condition, due to associated haemorrhaging (serious blood loss).
+In most births, the placenta and the associated membranes will be delivered just after the baby.
 The placenta will usually be delivered or removed between five and thirty minutes after the birth of the baby.
-If it is not, there is a potential risk of the mother suffering hemorrhaging.
-However there are instances where the full placenta or all of the membranes are not delivered and some tissue is retained in the uterus.
+If it is not, there is a potential risk of the mother suffering haemorrhaging.
+However, there are instances where the full placenta or all of the membranes are not delivered and some tissue is retained in the uterus.

-You can find out more about both retained placenta and how a personal injury solicitor may be able to help you in the guide below.
+You can find out more about both retained placenta medical negligence compensation and how a personal injury solicitor may be able to help you in the guide below.